 It should be pruned back hard in late winter, and tip-pruned in mid-summer for more compact growth.
 It can be propagated from cuttings taken in late summer.
 All Euphorbia have an irritant sap in their stems so take care when handling these plants and always wear gloves when pruning.
 Be very careful not to get any sap in your eyes as this can cause damage to them.
+Flowering stems can be cut for vases but the ends of the stems first need to be sealed by dipping them in boiling water; otherwise they will wilt.

 The common name of 'poinsettia' is after Joel Roberts Poinsett, American Ambassador to Mexico, who introduced the plant to the USA in 1828.
 The plant was used for medicine and dyes by the Aztecs.